primate-run/primate/docs/guides/routes/single-handler-for-api.md

 name: Single handler for `/api/*`
 ---

-Prototype quickly by fanning in your API under one file with a rest segment and branching on `req.method` and the captured path.
+Prototype quickly by fanning in your API under one file with a rest segment and branching on `request.method` and the captured path.

 !!!
 Great for small APIs; easy to split into dedicated files as the surface grows.